Here are the relevant links for my presentation with Jay Moonah at PodCamp Toronto last weekends.

 Well now Joseph Thornley, CEO of the Thornlely Fallis PR agency, has come up with an even better way of creating a visual profile of Toronto’s — not to [...]

 Twitter, social media in politics, and listener feedback galore.

 Hosted by Bryan Person.
 Recorded from historic Boston, Massachusetts, USA and published for Monday, February 19, 2007.

 As the headline screams out, I’ve just upgraded this blog to version 2.1 of WordPress.
 If everyhing has gone smoothly, as I think it has, the impact for you should be none.

 Please let me know if you spot something amiss.

 As I mentioned in episode 25 of New Comm Road, I certainly have plenty to learn about videoblogging.
 And Steve Garfield, who decided to use me as his guinea pig in a presentation at last week’s Boston meetup of the Social Media Club, is starring in this tutorial on videoblogging,

 The tutorial is presented by [...]

-* BBC news headlines are available from Twitter, thanks to the efforts of developer Mario Menti.
-Mario has also set up several indidivudal Twitter channels, including business, politics, sports, and video.
+* BBC news headlines are available from Twitter, capsule thanks to the efforts of developer Mario Menti.
+Mario has also set up several indidivudal Twitter channels, look including business, prescription politics, sports, and video.
 Over the weekend Mario reported 1800 “followers” of the various channels.

 * Kathy Sierra: “The Asymptotic Twitter Curve”